alessandrostone/Podage/README.md

 # Podage

 Podage bundles any Cocoapod and its dependencies into a framework - without using cocoapods in your project setup.
-Just specify the pods and platform and the Podagefile, run Podage, and drag the frameworks to your XCode project.
-Done!

 ## Overview